canonical/vanilla-framework/templates/docs/patterns/divider.md

 ## Responsive divider

 A responsive divider inserts divider lines between sections of content.
 On small screens (up to `$breakpoint-large`), the divider lines appear horizontally.
 On screens bigger than `$breakpoint-large`, the divider lines appear vertically, centered in the column gutters.
-This behaviour can be overriden for medium screens by applying `col-medium-...` to each column which will cause the divider lines to remain vertical for medium and large screens.
+This behaviour can be overridden for medium screens by applying `col-medium-...` to each column which will cause the divider lines to remain vertical for medium and large screens.

 <div class="embedded-example"><a href="/docs/examples/patterns/divider/default/" class="js-example">
 View example of lists with a responsive divider